Shubham-Prabhu/portfolio/assignment34.md

 Since I also wanted to draw the focus of the viewer on the US rate, I wanted to give them different colors to highlight them better.
 Unfortunately I wasn't able to do that on Flourish, hence I took that image and edited it outside the Flourish.
 I wanted to show how the national average has decrease, which is a good thing highlighted by green color.
 Hereby attaching the edited image which is what I wanted my final visualisation to be.

+Here the red color indicates US Average Homelessness Rate in 2015 and green color indicates US Average Homelessness rate in 2017 (an improvement over previous year).

 ![Flourish34](https://user-images.githubusercontent.com/112986330/191385734-e1bdc696-bb27-4962-893c-b900290ec438.png)